FAQs & Resources for Test Prep

 -

-Every day, students tell us that the SAT and ACT feel different to them than tests at school.
-They know that a lot counts on Test Day, and students manage this feeling of pressure in various ways.
-We also hear from highly motivated students that feeling like they are “incorrect” or “don’t know” is synonymous with “failure.”
-It’s not uncommon for us to hear “I’m an idiot” from a student already scoring well.
+Every day, students tell us that timed, pressured tests like the SAT and ACT feel different to them than tests at school.
+They know that a lot counts on Test Day, and students manage this feeling of pressure in various ways, some of which hinder their test-taking success.

-You can read more about our Mindfulness Performance Coaching and the research behind it here.
+You can read more about Performance Coaching and the science behind it here.

 Tutoring Logistics